Wichita State Shockers football: Breaking the color barrier in college football coaching

-When Willie Jeffries became Wichita State’s head coach in 1979, he became the first African-American head coach of a Division I-A football program.
-Former T. C. Williams High School football coach Herman Boone, who was portrayed by Denzel Washington in the film Remember the Titans, compared Jeffries’s hiring to that of Jackie Robinson signing with the Brooklyn Dodgers.
+When Willie Jeffries became Wichita State's head coach in 1979, he became the first African-American head coach of a Division I-A football program.
+Former T. C. Williams High School football coach Herman Boone, who was portrayed by Denzel Washington in the film Remember the Titans, compared Jeffries's hiring to that of Jackie Robinson signing with the Brooklyn Dodgers.

 Program discontinued

 On December 2, 1986, Wichita State President Warren Armstrong announced that the university would no longer sponsor football due to the financial strain the program placed on the university.
-On May 16, 2009 the Wichita State University alumni association held an all football players reunion at Cessna Stadium.
+On May 16, 2009, the Wichita State University alumni association held an all football players reunion at Cessna Stadium.

 Potential program revivals

 In 1992, a study was done on Cessna Stadium to comply with I-A football standards.
 It was shown that $24 million in improvements were needed.

 In 1997, the cost was cited at $11 million to restart the football program and three other women's sports.

 In 1998, an advisory committee at Wichita State recommended reinstating the football program at Wichita State after a 15-month study for $70,000.

 In 2006, Wichita Mayor Carlos Mayans proposed to use public funds to restart the football program at Wichita State.
 He would subsequently drop the plan weeks later.

 In 2012, an attempt was made to begin a club-level football team at Wichita State with hopes of eventually reviving the football program, though no official endorsement was given by the university.

 Wichita State's 2017 move to the American Athletic Conference leaves it as the only full member of the conference which does not play football.
-However, the American has 11 football-playing schools, as Navy is an associate member for football only.
+However, the American has 14 football-playing schools, with Army and Navy as associate members for football only.

-Cessna Stadium demolition

-On April 15, 2020, it was announced that the Kansas Board of Regents had given Wichita State University permission to demolish Cessna Stadium, the former home of the school's football team.
-The stadium is still used by the school’s track and field, soccer, and lacrosse programs.
-No plans have been made for the construction of a new multi-purpose athletic facility to replace the decrepit stadium.